 Syphilis – Facts, Risks and Testing

 The effect of sexually transmitted diseases or STDs such as Syphilis is a problematic disease reconfirmed in both modern science, the media, and culture.
 STDs like Syphilis are common health threats pervasive throughout society across all demographics.
 Whether it occur through frequent engagement in unprotected sexual activities or the disease transmission can happen in one night upon contact.
-For Syphillis statistics in California check out this PDF from the CDC.
+For Syphilis statistics in California check out this PDF from the CDC.

-Many people are in denial with sexual transmitted diseases being rampant and serious.
+Many people are in denial with sexual transmitted diseases even with seen symptoms are being rampant and serious.
 The Fresno central valley is no exception.
 Only a few are active in exercising measures to prevent the onset of diseases.
 This especially holds true for the teenagers and young adults, probably brought about by their ravishing hormones, engage in risky behaviors like having different sexual partners at tender age.
 They remain passive and continue with their sexual exploits, despite information made available and different organizations promoting awareness and prevention.
 The number of new cases since year 2002 just doubled, people cannot just turn a blind eye.
 All the more because the cure is rather expensive, people should prioritize prevention nowadays.
 Get to know syphilis, its nature, risks, and preventive measures.

 What is Syphilis?